Overview

 Chandler’s waste acceptance criteria

 Hazardous waste from a broad spectrum of industrial sectors, including mining, oil and gas, contaminated site remediation, and utilities (including waste utilities that gather residential hazardous waste during local government collections).
-Tellus’ Chandler Facility would not accept any nuclear waste, or waste streams falling under low-level (LLW), intermediate (ILW) or high-level (HLW) radioactive waste designations.
+Tellus’ Chandler Facility would not accept any intermediate (ILW) or high-level (HLW) radioactive waste designations.
 However, for total clarity, most things in nature contain naturally occurring radioactive material (NORM) and hence by default, Tellus would accept NORM.
 The Chandler Facility would be a State Emergency Services facility that could take diverse waste types from man-made and natural disasters.

 What is hazardous waste and what type of chemical wastes would Tellus accept at the Chandler Facility?